 I am a Post-Doctoral Researcher in Quantitative Methods (political text analysis) at the University of Mannheim and affiliated with the Collaborative Research Center, Political Economy of Reforms for the project, “Measuring A Common Space and the Dynamics of Reform Positions.”
 My work focuses broadly on political representation and political party organization and employs the processing of political text (legislative speech and partisan campaign statements) to uncover new strategies that capture how legislators and parties shape a political reputation.
-I explore these topics cross-nationally in industrialized and less-industrialized democracies, with a regional focus on Latin America.
+I explore these topics cross-nationally in established and less-established democracies, with a regional focus on Latin America.

 Field research in Latin America and Western Europe informs my perspective on cross-national political representation.
 I have conducted elite interviews in Bolivia, Ecuador, Mexico, and Peru, including over 100 legislators, former presidents, and a former president of the constituent assembly.
 My work incorporates original data collected from the legislative archives in the Andean Region.
 While in Ecuador in Spring 2011 & 2013, I was a visiting researcher at the Facultad Latinoamericana de Ciencias Sociales (Latin American School of Social Sciences) and contributed to graduate lectures on research design.